FalcoG/IceWeb/README.md

     Compress files and add them to a seperate directory

-    Add link to Github repo in corner (github logo with low opacity)

     Add latest Youtube Video as card above YT button + latest tweet above Twitter button (?)